walle89/SwedbankJson/docs/response_samples.md

 ### Note about IDs and URIs
 All "id" and "uri" parameters below are per session temporary unique strings.
 They cannot and should not be saved and reused in any way.
 Depending on what API is used, there are other parameters that can be used as a persistent id between sessions.
 For more info, please [read the introduction](/INSTALL.md).

+### Work in progress
+Most of the examples below are for version 4 (v4) of the API, but the current API is using version 5 (v5).
+However, version 4 and 5 of the API are fairly similar outputs and should in general be any major difference.

 ## Profile List
 | Parameter | Description |